lakinduchandula/movie-ratings-lambda-func/README.md

 ## NOTE : Python package download

-Please note that when using Pipenv to install Python packages, there may be instances where the package may not be downloaded correctly to the Linux environment.
+Please note that when using `pip` to install Python packages, there may be instances where the package may not be downloaded correctly to the Linux environment.
 In such cases, manual downloading of the package may be necessary.

 ![python_pkg_download](https://user-images.githubusercontent.com/71013438/226535201-85d77538-5eac-4e23-859d-895b06f384ec.jpg)

-- Yellow colour manylinux package is the idea package for aws lambda environment
+- Yellow colour manylinux package is the ideal package for aws lambda environment.

-- But when I download packages in Windows OS, pipenv download the Green colour package, which was cause errors.
+- But when I download packages in Windows OS, `pip` download the Green colour package, which caused errors.

-- `I had to manually download the required pandas and related packages and zip it.`
+- `I had to manually download the required pandas and related packages and zipped it.`